-2017: June 8-12 (1 seat left): Explore the Snake River through Hells Canyon‘s magnificent geologic history and unlock its mysteries with professional geologist, photographer, and author Dr. Ellen Bishop.
+June 8-12, 2018: Explore the Snake River through Hells Canyon‘s magnificent geologic history and unlock its mysteries with professional geologist, photographer, and author Dr. Ellen Bishop.
 For 5 days, whitewater raft 79 miles through the heart of Hells Canyon, from Hells Canyon Dam to Heller Bar.

 These adventures begin and end in Joseph, Oregon where round-trip transportation to and from the river is included in your trip cost.
 Run world-class, powerful class III and IV whitewater, the likes of Granite and Wild Sheep rapids.
 Along with Ellen’s outstanding narration of the geologic history of the canyon, visit historical sites, fish for Rainbow Trout and prehistoric White Sturgeon, and let our guides take care of your every last need.
 And we’d to like to mention that our gourmet menu is capstoned with locally raised and grown ingredients when available.
 We are happy to accommodate most dietary needs upon request.
-A perfect trip for adventure-seekers ages 7 and up.
+A perfect trip for adventure-seekers ages 9 and up.

 2018 Snake River in Hells Canyon Rates & Dates